 - Individual veterinary practices and vets will complete their own risk assessments for all types of procedures, including pre-purchase examinations.
 Ultimately, it is their judgement to decide if a procedure can be undertaken safely.
 Check with the veterinary practice to enquire if they are offering pre-purchase examinations.
 Buying a horse without a pre-purchase examination is a risk and not something the BHS would advise.

-- In normal circumstances you would ask the owner / representative to show you the horse being ridden first, before you then get on.
-There is always a risk of riding unknown horses and at this current time the BHS advises all riders to consider the risk of their activity and ride where it is safe to do so and within their capabilities.
-If two different riders were to take turns and ride the horse, and they are not in the same household, appropriate disinfection of tack and equipment should take place after each rider.
+- The BHS strongly advises that you ask the owner / representative to show you the horse being ridden first, before you then get on.
+There is always a risk when riding unknown horses and at this current time the BHS advises all riders to consider the risk of their activity and ride where it is safe to do so and within their capabilities.
+If two different riders were to take turns to ride the horse, and they are not in the same household, appropriate disinfection of tack and equipment should take place after each rider.